 R&I Policy Score: 8 The United States has traditionally invested heavily in research and development, but the recession and the country's problematic budget politics have compromised this support.
 U.S. innovative capacity is a product of funding from a mix of private and public institutions.
 Certain public institutions stand out, particularly the National Science Foundation, the several federal laboratories, the National Institute of Health, and research institutions attached to federal agencies.
 In addition, there is a vast array of federally supported military research, which often has spillover benefits.
 In recent years, total U.S. R&D stood at roughly \$400 billion, or 2.75% of GDP, of which about one-third (.3 billion) was direct federal R&D funding.

 President Obama set a goal of raising total R&D spending to 3% of GDP.
 But these ambitious plans have fallen by the wayside.
 The recent demands for spending cuts and the across-the-board sequester cuts have resulted in stagnating federal R&D spending, including in the area of basic science.
 U.S. government R&D spending has declined as a share of GDP and in comparison both to spending by other countries and by the private sector.
 Critics have particularly noted the modesty of government funding for energy research, which is critical to the goal of reducing carbon emissions.
-As of November 2015, Congress had made significant progress in efforts to pass an Innovation Act designed to prevent "patent trolls" from extracting economically unwarranted payments from innovative companies.
+As of November 2016, Congress had not completed action on a proposed Innovation Act designed to prevent "patent trolls" from using unwarranted patent claims to extract payments from innovative companies.